publiccodenet/CraftSpace/Unity/CraftSpace/Assets/Scripts/Schemas/Generated/README.md

 - Create asset menu customization
 - Color coding

+### Additional Fields
+All schemas include an `extraFields` property (renamed from `additionalProperties`) that stores any additional Internet Archive metadata fields not explicitly defined in the schema.
+This approach:

+- Preserves all original data
+- Handles evolving schemas and inconsistent field names
+- Ensures backward compatibility
+- Supports dynamic field access

+## Base Class
+All generated schema classes inherit from `SchemaGeneratedObject` (in the `CraftSpace` namespace), which provides:
+- JSON serialization/deserialization
+- Dynamic field access
+- Field name normalization
+- Validation support
+- Event notifications for field changes

 ## Source of Truth Flow
 ```
 [BackSpace TypeScript] → [StreamingAssets JSON Schemas] → [Generated C# Classes]
 ```

+## Requirements
+- JSON Schema files must include a top-level `title` property (e.g., "Item", "Collection")
+- The generator will append "Schema" to the class names (e.g., "ItemSchema", "CollectionSchema")
+- Field types are automatically mapped to appropriate C# types
+- System.Object is used for object types to avoid ambiguity with UnityEngine.Object

 ## Namespace Organization
 Generated classes use the namespace `CraftSpace.Schemas.Generated` and are inherited by our main classes in the `CraftSpace` namespace.